 Doula Services Prior to Delivery

-A doula will usually meet with a client about two times prior before the mother goes into labor.
+A doula will usually meet with a client about two times prior to your birth.
 During these meetings, they will get to know you a bit, get a feel for what your birth vision and preferences are, and help with a birth plan.
 They can address any concerns and fears you have about birth, and offer educational materials to review.
 They will learn about your personality and what calms you, as well as what gives you a boost when you are tired, and how you best anticipate needing support.

 Doulas Stay With You the Whole Time

 The best thing about doulas is that they are usually available as early as you’d like them in the process, even from the first few contractions.
 They can come to your home and be with you while you labor there, then transfer with you to the hospital.
 One of the main advantages to hiring a doula is that you meet them and know them before you go into labor, whereas your nurse and perhaps the doctor on call at a hospital can be complete strangers.
 Having your doula with you can help you feel more at ease when you arrive.
 Another advantage is they will stay right with you whereas doctors and nurses, and sometimes even partners will be in and out throughout the process.